Schema Cache

 Automatic Schema Cache Reloading

-You can do automatic schema cache reloading in a pure SQL way and forget about stale schema cache errors with an event trigger and NOTIFY
+You can do automatic schema cache reloading in a pure SQL way and forget about stale schema cache errors.
+For this use an event trigger and NOTIFY.

 -- Create an event trigger function